oracle/okafka/connectors/TxEventQ-Source-Connector.md

 * **Use header denylist to filter metadata**: If the Sink Connector was used with `txeventq.jms.bytes.include.kafka.metadata=true`, Kafka metadata (KAFKA_TOPIC, KAFKA_PARTITION, KAFKA_OFFSET, KAFKA_TIMESTAMP) will be in the headers.
 Use `header.denylist` to exclude these if not needed.

-* **Enable shard-to-partition mapping for ordering**: Set `txeventq.map.shard.to.kafka_partition=true` when you need to maintain ordering within shards.
-This maps each TxEventQ shard to a corresponding Kafka partition, preserving order within each shard.
-Requires `STICKY_DEQUEUE=1` on the queue and Kafka topic partitions >= queue shards.
+* **Enable event-stream-to-partition mapping for ordering**: Set `txeventq.map.shard.to.kafka_partition=true` when you need to maintain ordering within event-streams.
+This maps each TxEventQ event-stream to a corresponding Kafka partition, preserving order within each event-stream.
+Requires `STICKY_DEQUEUE=1` on the queue and Kafka topic partitions >= queue event-streams.

 * **Configure batch size appropriately**: The default `txeventq.batch.size` of 250 is a good starting point.
 Increase for higher throughput (if the database can handle it), decrease for lower latency.
 Larger batches improve throughput but increase memory usage and latency.